 • Operation - From the start of operations, our model base case assumes carbon capture rates will ramp up to 90% by year three, at which point the capture rate is modelled as steady.
 We assume a 95% CO2 capture rate in the optimistic case and 85% under the pessimistic case.
+Our CCUS project timeline assumes a development stage of two years (pre-feasibility and pre-FEED), FEED of one year, and a construction period of three years, with operation thereafter.
+Planning and consenting for the projects will be carried out in parallel with the feasibility and FEED stages of the project.
 Construction & Operation Commissioning production ramp-up 2 years Our progress on carbon capture Carbon capture pre-feasibility studies During the past 18 months, we began carbon capture pre-feasibility work for each of our operational EfW facilities.
 These confirm viable technology exists, and carbon capture is technically feasible at all our facilities on our existing land.
 We are partnering with Hitachi Zosen Innova (HZI) to pilot EfW with CCUS on-site at Ferrybridge 1 to learn more about the technology, solvent testing, and scalability.
 Evaluating transport and storage network options Here we look at the proximity of our facilities to transport and storage hubs, and viable transport options from each of our site locations, such as pipeline, barge, rail, or road.
-For our Parc Adfer facility, prefeasibility work included completing a concept study on a CO_2 pipeline connection to HyNet - an industrial decarbonisation project that will provide infrastructure for low carbon hydrogen and CO2 across the Northwest and North Wales.
+For our Parc Adfer facility, prefeasibility work included completing a concept study on a CO_2 pipeline connection to HyNet - an industrial decarbonisation project that will provide infrastructure for low carbon hydrogen and CO_2 across the Northwest and North Wales.
 The study showed there are two feasible pipeline routes that can be taken forward for more engineering design, development, and consenting assessment.
 For our Ferrybridge site, we are looking at two potential transport options - pipeline and rail.
 In 2023, we signed a Memorandum of Understanding with Navigator Terminals, a bulk liquid storage provider in the UK and began assessing a joint project to transport captured CO2 for storage in the North Sea.
 This 'Train to Zero' rail link would transport captured CO2 from our Ferrybridge EfW facilities in West Yorkshire to Navigator's storage facilities in Teesside.
 The CO2 would then be transported safely offshore for permanent storage.
 This is an exciting UK-first project and would open new possibilities for our country's decarbonisation aims.
 Bechtel was selected to support the feasibility work underpinning the concept.
 We have separately conducted a pre-feasibility study to identify the engineering necessary to lay a CO2 pipeline from Ferrybridge to either the Humber or Teesside for CO2 storage offshore.
 In 2022, we joined the Bacton Thames Net Zero Cooperation Agreement (BTNZ), an initiative that aims to decarbonise power generation and waste disposal sectors in the South-East of England, home to our Kemsley EfW facility.
 The Thames Estuary is well-positioned for CO2 transport and storage in the North Sea.
 The Bacton Thames project will initially capture, transport, and store six million tonnes of CO2 annually, eventually rising to 10 million.
 The National Infrastructure Commission (NIC) in its Second National Infrastructure Assessment highlighted the importance of carbon capture and storage core networks to carbon capture and storage commercial deployment, including networks in Humberside, Merseyside, and Medway.
 Figure 5.
 National Infrastructure Commission carbon capture and storage core networks in the UK